 Photographer — Seattle, SF, NYC

 I am attracted to the bright side of life as well as the quiet and more intimate moments.
+I love telling stories and capturing the many nuances of a baby, toddler, child or family’s personality.
 Over the years I have built a great base of clients who hire me because I work well with my subjects and because I always come up with fun, creative, happy, spontaneous, energetic, and whimsical photographs that capture their relationship with their children or family.

 My pregnancy and family work has been featured in many publications, including The Wall Street Journal, Time Magazine, and Sunset Magazine.
 My book Portraits of Pregnancy: The Birth of a Mother taught me not to give up and to believe in myself.
 I have been called a pioneer and I am grateful for all the coverage, but what I am the most proud of is how the pregnant female form is being recognized as beautiful and is being photographed, daily around the world, and that my work recently hung in a museum of contemporary art in Italy.